PedroMagar/MISA-I/README.md

-    BNEz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHR  operator, base_1           # Shifts the multiplier to the right BLT  operator, base_1           # Checks if there are no more operator to multiply JP   done                       # Jump to done (used to return from function call) JP   loop                       # Repeat the loop
+    BNEz base_comp                  # Verify se operator least significant bit is 1 ADD  accumulator, operand       # If true, adds the current value of the operand to the result SHL  operand, base_1            # Shifts the multiplicand to the left SHL  operator, base_n_1         # Shifts the multiplier to the right BEQz operator                   # Checks if there are no more operator to multiply JP   done                       # Jump to done (used to return from function call) JP   loop                       # Repeat the loop
 done:
     # Result is in r7
 ```
+> Only operating with shift left (SHL) resulted in the utilization of the last easy to access register (without change register bank), this sacrifice was made to spare the OP Code for a new operation.

 For reference, a RISC-V 32IC would look like:
 ```